Jatin Chakraborty: United Front

 Chakraborty was a member of the West Bengal Legislative Council during the 1960s.
 Chakraborty and other UTUC leaders played an important role in shaping left unity for the 1967 West Bengal Legislative Assembly election.
 In the 1969 West Bengal Legislative Assembly election, Chakraborty won the Sealdah seat.
 He obtained 27,797 votes (55.32%).
 Chakraborty became one of two RSP ministers in the United Front state government formed after the 1969 election.
-He held the posts of Minister for Parliamentary Affairs as well as serving as the Chief Whip in the West Bengal Legislative Assembly since February 1969.
+He held the post of Minister for Parliamentary Affairs and served as the Chief Whip in the West Bengal Legislative Assembly since February 1969.
 He attended the seventh congress of the World Federation of Trade Unions, held in Budapest in 1969.
-He also visited East Germany, being received there by the Free German Trade Union Federation.
+He also visited East Germany, where he was received by the Free German Trade Union Federation.

 1971 and 1972 elections

-In the 1971 West Bengal Legislative Assembly election Chakraborty contested the Balurghat seat instead.
+In the 1971 West Bengal Legislative Assembly election, Chakraborty contested the Balurghat seat instead.
 He finished in second place with 22,941 votes (42.11%).
-In the 1972 West Bengal Legislative Assembly election RSP fielded him in the Dhakuria seat, finishing in second place with 20,550 votes (38.63%).
-During the election campaign he survived an assassination attempt, as a bomb exploded on 27 February 1972.
+In the 1972 West Bengal Legislative Assembly election, RSP fielded him in the Dhakuria seat, finishing in second place with 20,550 votes (38.63%).
+During the election campaign, he survived an assassination attempt, as a bomb exploded on 27 February 1972.

 Left Front minister

 Chakraborty won the Dhakuria seat in the 1977 West Bengal Legislative Assembly election, obtaining 32,029 votes (48.92%).
-He was named Minister-in-Charge of the Public Works Department (excluding the Metropolitan Development Branch) and the Department of Housing in the first Left Front state government.
-In the midst of the post-electoral frenzy, as incoming minister Chakraborty had the dome of the Shaheed Minar monument painted red.
+He was appointed Minister-in-Charge of the Public Works Department (excluding the Metropolitan Development Branch) and the Department of Housing in the first Left Front state government.
+In the midst of the post-electoral frenzy, the incoming minister, Chakraborty, had the dome of the Shaheed Minar monument painted red.
 The move proved unpopular in the city, and Chakraborty was forced undo the colour change of the monument.

 He retained the Dhakuria seat in the 1982 West Bengal Legislative Assembly election, obtaining 51,151 votes (60.60%).
 He retained his ministerial portfolios in the second Left Front government.

-In mid-1983 Chakraborty was embroiled in a dispute with pop singer Usha Uthup.
+In mid-1983, Chakraborty was embroiled in a dispute with pop singer Usha Uthup.
 The controversy lasted for about two months.
 Chakraborty decried Uthup's performances as "apasanskriti" (decadent).
 Chakraborty publicly argued that he wanted to protect Bengali society from "cheap, disco, perverted culture".
 Chakraborty declared that Uthup would be stopped from performing in state-run auditoriums.
 Chakraborty and RSP workers disrupted Uthup's shows.
 Uthup sued Chakraborty for defamation because of his comments against her.
 A Calcutta High Court judge ruled in favour of Uthup.

 He again won the Dhakuria seat in the 1987 West Bengal Legislative Assembly election, with 53,361 votes (53.10%).
 Chakraborty retained his role as Minister of the Public Works Department in the third Left Front state government formed after the 1987 election.